matsnowak/kafka-scribe/tests/README.md

 1. Use the `--test` flag to run only the integration tests you need
 2. Consider running tests in parallel with `--parallel`
 3. Keep the Kafka instance running between test runs to avoid startup overhead

+## Test Fixtures and Utilities

+The test suite includes several utilities and fixtures to simplify test creation and maintenance:

+### Test Data Generation

+The `tests/common/test_data.rs` module provides utilities for generating test data:

+- `TestDataGenerator`: A class for generating deterministic test messages with a specific seed for reproducibility
+- `generate_test_messages()`: Creates a set of standard test messages with JSON values
+- `generate_binary_test_messages()`: Creates messages with binary data for testing binary handling
+- `generate_key_filtered_test_messages()`: Creates messages with specific key patterns for testing key filtering
+- `generate_header_filtered_test_messages()`: Creates messages with specific headers for testing header filtering
+- `generate_timestamped_test_messages()`: Creates messages with different timestamps for testing timestamp filtering

+The `TestDataGenerator` allows you to create different types of messages (orders, logs, binary data) with deterministic content, which is useful for creating reproducible tests.

+### Kafka Test Utilities

+The `tests/common/kafka_setup.rs` module provides utilities for setting up Kafka:

+- `KafkaTestContext`: A wrapper around a Kafka connection for testing
+- Methods for creating topics, producing messages, and consuming messages
+- Automatic Kafka startup and connection management

+The `KafkaTestContext` handles all the details of connecting to Kafka, creating topics, and producing/consuming messages.
+It also includes automatic startup of Kafka if it's not already running.

+### CLI Execution Utilities

+The `tests/common/cli_helpers.rs` module provides utilities for executing CLI commands:

+- `CliExecutor`: A wrapper for executing kafka-scribe CLI commands with timeout handling
+- `TestDirectory`: A wrapper around a temporary directory for testing
+- Functions for validating command output and stored messages

+The `CliExecutor` makes it easy to run kafka-scribe commands and validate their output.
+The `TestDirectory` class provides methods for working with temporary directories and validating stored messages.

+### Directory Utilities

+The `tests/common/dir_helpers.rs` module provides utilities for directory operations:

+- `create_temp_dir()`: Creates a temporary directory for test data
+- `compare_directories()`: Compares two directories to check if they contain the same files
+- `load_json_files()`: Loads and parses JSON files from a directory
+- `compare_json_values()`: Compares JSON values, ignoring specific fields

+These utilities make it easy to work with directories and files in tests, including creating temporary directories, comparing directory contents, and loading/comparing JSON files.

 ## CI/CD Integration